-A context diagram is based on graphic visualization of the interaction of data and business processes through an information system.
-This diagram has 3 main components which include external entities, system processes, data flows.
+A context diagram is a visual representation of the relationship between data and business processes.
+This diagram has 3 main components which include external entities, system processes, and data flows.
 It provides the factors and events you need to consider when developing a system.
 With it, you will be able to determine the scope, boundaries, and system requirements.
-Apart from that, it does not include a sequence of events, timing, or any technical information.
-Hence, it’s easier to understand by the people involved in the project such as the business analyst, stakeholders, and developers.
-In line with that, we prepared some context diagram examples to help you create a visual model of your project or system process and data flow.
+It does not, however, include the sequence of events, timing, or any technical information.
+Hence, it’s a great tool to help explain the system to business analysts, stakeholders, and developers.
+To help explain further, we’ve prepared some context diagram examples to help you create a visual model of your project or system process and data flow.

 Context Diagram: Definition, Symbols and Examples

 - Free and Editable Context Diagram Examples